tessav/rnd-project2/writeup.md

 ```

 ##### Inverse orientation kinematics problem:
-Joint 4, 5, 6 forms a spherical wrist that determines the orientation of the end effector. <br>
+Joint 4, 5, 6 determine the orientation of the end effector. <br>

 ```python
 # Euler angles from rotation matrix